altermo/nvim-lua-config/README.md

 ```

 ### AI
-Mostly useful as a smart copy/paste.
+Mostly used as a smart copy/paste.
 ```lua
 plugin{'supermaven-inc/supermaven-nvim',opts={
   keymaps={